 The police and local authorities found themselves as ‘Enemies of Bonfire’ In an attempt to restore and repair the relationship between the police, local authorities and the Bonfire Societies, a Bonfire Safety Council was formed, made up of representatives from all parties.
 This still sits today.

 AND SO IT WILL GO ON! : 2009 ONWARDS

-Even today as you read this, oppresion is high on the list with the misinformed authorities afraid of the common man and his choice of enjoying himself.
-All a bonfire boye or belle wants is peace, tolerance, celebration, freedom of choice and rememberance of those that sacraficed their lives for our freedom, and remembering those that caused us
+Even today as you read this, oppresion is high on the list with the misinformed authorities afraid of the power of the common man and his choice of enjoyment.
+All a bonfire boye or belle wants is peace, tolerance, celebration, freedom of choice and rememberance of those that sacraficed their lives for our freedom.

 If it means for one night only on the Fifth of November, a few squibs, crackers, bonfires, torches, tabs, fear of lost of control by the police, control freaks, H.S.E and the authorities then so be it.

 The Pope went to visit the devil;

 Can behave himself wondrous civil.

 Quoth the De'il to the Seer,